nsu/nsu.github.io/source/_posts/2013-06-30-high-availability-postgres-on-aws.markdown

 and compare all of that to [GeoDjango's compatible database backends](https://docs.djangoproject.com/en/dev/ref/contrib/gis/db-api/)

-The result is that sometimes you've just gotta roll your own infrastructure.
+The result is that we're pretty much stuck with Postgres, and that means we have toroll our own database infrastructure.

 ## What Do We Want?